8/30/25

 Here are the steps on how to use a metered dose inhaler:

-1. Remove the cap and shake the inhaler well.
+1. Take off the cap and give the inhaler a good shake.

-3. If you use a spacer, attach the inhaler to the rubber end of the spacer.
+3. If you use a spacer, attach the inhaler to the rubber end of it.

-4. Stand up or sit upright, tilt your chin slightly up
+4. Stand up or sit upright, tilting your chin slightly upwards.

 5. Breathe out fully, away from the inhaler, to empty your lungs.